 “Some adults continue to show motor deficits, functional deficits, and persistent depressive symptoms over one year post-injury,” it adds.

-The long-term effects of concussions or PCS can have significantly negative effect on the quality of life for many of those who suffer from it.
+The long-term effects of concussions, or PCS, can have a significantly negative effect on the quality of life for many of those who suffer from them.
 Jobs are lost.
 Relationships are broken.
 Headaches and other symptoms can be debilitating.
 It can even be hard to get out of bed some days.

-One concussion treatment that could help those suffering the long-term effects of concussions or PCS is hyperbaric oxygen therapy (HBOT).
-Used both as a sole and complementary treatment, HBOT introduces pressurized oxygen into the bloodstream, which is then transported to cells in body tissues.
-From there, the oxygen is released, and aims to accelerate the reparation of damaged neurological tissue, which could improve cognitive and/or physical impairments.
+One concussion treatment that may help those suffering from the long-term effects of concussions, or PCS, is hyperbaric oxygen therapy (HBOT).
+Used both as a sole and complementary treatment, HBOT introduces pressurized oxygen into the bloodstream.
+The increased oxygen helps to modulate the stabilization, growth, and repair of the damaged blood brain barrier.
+Additionally, this accelerates the process of neurogenisis and neuroplasticity, which can improve cognitive and/or physical impairments.

 HBOT may also address other symptoms associated with concussions and PCS.
-For instance, it has been argued that depression is a physical, not mental disorder, and possibly caused by inflammation, which HBOT can reduce.
-Consequently, using HBOT for PCS could improve or eliminate symptoms for those experiencing the variety of its long-term effects.
+For instance, it has been argued that depression is a physical, not mental, disorder—possibly caused by inflammation, which HBOT can reduce.
+Consequently, using HBOT for PCS can improve or eliminate symptoms for those experiencing the variety of its long-term effects.